KdotJPG/Cave-Tech-Demo/README.md

 ### Derivative Tunnel Closing Cave Generator

 Computes the sum of squares of two seeds of OpenSimplex2 noise to produce smooth and roughly round tunnels.
-Uses the cave's derivative vectors to check when caves are becoming less round and too distorted, to close off those areas and turn them into dead ends.
+Uses the noise derivative vectors to check when caves are becoming less round and too distorted, to close off those areas and turn them into dead ends.
 This addresses two potential stylistic blockers of noise tunnels at the same time.
 Uses a cached column noise generator and a form of conditional noise layer skipping to enable fast generation.